DamianRivas/rithm-challenge-api/README.md

 # Rithm Challenge Submission: API

-The backend for my submission for the API technical challenge provided by Rithm
+The backend for my submission for the API technical challenge provided by Rithm.
+Check out the client [here](https://github.com/DamianRivas/rithm-challenge)

 ## Project Setup